Homemade Mothers day gift

 - Nails (measuring 1 1/4 inches length.. make sure they have big heads for the thread to go around) I purchased mine at home depot in the construction nails area. (not the small craft nails)

-- mini clothespins (I purchased mine at the $1 store after the ones I got from micheals crafts store fell apart.. the cheaper ones from the dollar store were way stronger..weird)
+- mini clothespins (I purchased mine at the $1 store after the ones from Michaels fell apart.. the cheaper ones from the dollar store were way stronger..weird!!)

 - Concrete floor or Metal for under the wood

 Let’s Do This !!

 Ok so I will start off by saying you will NOT be cutting the top and bottom off the printable..
 This is how you will know if your attaching the letters on straight..Only cut off the sides.
 Example: Like the first letter M is showing on the left.

 I stained my wood board in the color “special walnut”.
 You can choose to paint or stain yours.
 If you stain it don’t forget to clear coat with something so you don’t get the stain all over your thread.
 If painted, it’s a one step deal.

 Without measuring how far off I wanted the letters from the bottom I simply lined the paper with the wood and measured the gaps in between the letters to make sure they are even.
 Then I taped them off and started nailing in.

 Don’t forget to start from the center of the heart and work your way around..
 Just like drawing one 😀 😀

 Here’s a snippet of my mini clothespins..
 Gosh it was like dominos..
 They wouldn’t hold still.
 I had to prop them up with mini rocks. hehe.
 I decided to copper leaf them to match my pink rose gold heart. 😀

 To start threading your letters simply tie a knot at one end and start outlining the whole letter before you start getting all messy. 😀